How Bitcoin Transactions and UTXOs Work

 Can a Bitcoin transaction be cancelled or reversed?

-Once confirmed in a block it is effectively irreversible, and more so with every block added on top.
+Once confirmed in a block, reversal quickly becomes impractical — each block added on top makes it exponentially less likely, though a very recent confirmation can still occasionally be undone by a short reorganization.
 While still unconfirmed in the mempool it has not truly settled, but you cannot simply cancel it.
-You can only wait, or in some cases replace it with a higher-fee version if your wallet supports that.
+You can only wait, or in some cases replace it with a higher-fee version using opt-in replace-by-fee (RBF, BIP-125) if your wallet supports it; a related technique, child-pays-for-parent (CPFP), spends the pending output at a high fee to pull the parent in.